-All morning check-ins and doctor appointments will be one-on-one through our telehealth platform Klara, which is HIPAA protected and encrypted for maximum security and confidentiality.
+All morning check-ins and doctor appointments will be one-on-one through our HIPAA protected telehealth platform which is encrypted for maximum security and confidentiality.
 You will be given instructions on how to access this before the start of the course.
 This is a secure way for you to interact with Dr. Lim and your Support Specialists.
-When you first enter Klara, you’ll be directed into the waiting room until your check-in or appointment.
+When you first enter the platform, you’ll be directed into a virtual waiting room until your check-in or appointment.
 Morning check-ins will be during a specific time period, and your Support Specialist will be with you in the order you enter the waiting room.
 Doctor appointments will be at scheduled times.
 Evening group chats will be through an interactive Zoom call.

 Checking in every morning with your support specialist – what you need to know.

-Every morning during the 12-day course, you will log into your Klara account and click on your Video Visit link to enter the waiting room where your support specialist will see how you are doing and answer any questions you may have.
+Every morning during the 12-day course, you will log into your telehealth account and click on your Video Visit link to enter the virtual waiting room where your Support Specialist will see how you are doing and answer any questions you may have.
 You will be helped in the order you enter the waiting room.
 Please enter the waiting room within 30 minutes of your morning check-in start time (5:00 AM PT/8:00 AM ET if you are on the East Coast schedule and 7:00 AM PT if you are on the West Coast schedule).
-While waiting for your support specialist, we recommend you have your volume turned up on your computer.
+While waiting for your Support Specialist, we recommend you have your volume turned up on your computer.
 No need to sit and wait for us, you will hear us when we log in to see how you are doing.
 However, if you do choose to wait, this would be a great time to reflect on what you have learned, write down any questions you may have or just check in with yourself to see how you are doing.

 During the mornings, we monitor certain vitals of our patients.